Whitney Peak (actress)

-Whitney Peak (born 28 January 2003) is an Ugandan–Canadian actress.
+Whitney Peak (born 28 January 2003) is a Ugandan and Canadian actress.
 She starred in the HBO Max revival of Gossip Girl (2021–2023).
 Her other work includes the Apple TV+ series Home Before Dark (2020), the Netflix series Chilling Adventures of Sabrina (2019–2020) and the Disney+ film Hocus Pocus 2 (2022).
 She is set to play Lenore Dove Baird in the upcoming film The Hunger Games: Sunrise on the Reaping (2026).

 Early life and education

-Born in Kampala, Uganda, in 2003, Peak is the youngest daughter of a Ugandan hairdresser and a Canadian pilot and engineer.
-She attended boarding school at Hillside Primary School-Naalya, was a competitive swimmer, and travelled with her father as a child.
+Born in Kampala, Uganda, in 2003, Peak is the youngest daughter of a Ugandan hairdresser and stepdaughter of a Canadian aircraft engineer.
+Her family is Muslim.
+She attended boarding school at Hillside Primary School (Naalya), and was a competitive swimmer.
 Her family relocated to Canada in 2012, settling in Port Coquitlam, British Columbia where Peak switched to a public school, including Terry Fox Secondary.